what

 Here’s the original post – feel free to comment there and retweet it: The Spouse’s Role In Your Job Search

-One Response to “Favorite Friday: Your Spouse’s Role in the Job Search”
+1 thought on “Favorite Friday: Your Spouse’s Role in the Job Search”

-You were criticized for this??
+1. You were criticized for this??
 I serve on the board of directors of Launch Pad Job Club in Austin for the last 5 years.
 I have seen a lot of people go the pain of losing their jobs and yes their identity.
 When your partner is in pain the spouse will also feel some of the pain.

 I have change careers multiple times and a couple of times abruptly.
 When I was out of work by choice and looking for my next step it was often painful even though I did it by my own choosing!
 My wife was just as miserable as I was at times!!